-Marc and I had Easter dinner at my Dad and Step-Mom’s house yesterday and as usual, it was a blast with them, my little brother and my Step-Mom’s brother and sister.
+Marc and I had Easter dinner at my dad and step-mom’s house yesterday and as usual it was a blast with them, my little brother and my step-mom’s brother and sister.
 There was a huge, incredible Polish feast to eat of ham, kielbasa, pierogi, potato salad, cole slaw and more.
-The conversation and jokes were going around at a rapid pace between the seven of us, and there may or may not have been a few minutes of my little brother and I basically communicating in nothing but movie quotes.
+The conversation and jokes were going around at a rapid pace between the seven of us.
+There also may or may not have been a few minutes of my little brother and I basically communicating in nothing but movie quotes.
 That tends to happen a lot.
-I was put in charge of dessert and the request was for a classic New York cheesecake to round out the meal.
-My version of Classic New York Cheesecake has a super buttery graham cracker crust, and the most luscious vanilla filling.
-The recipe is adapted from a recipe I have by the always amazing Chef Emeril Lagasse.
-My incredible strawberry balsamic sauce topped it off perfectly!
+I was put in charge of dessert for the feast and the request was for a classic New York cheesecake to round out the meal.
+My version of classic New York cheesecake has a super buttery graham cracker crust and the most luscious vanilla filling.
+The incredible strawberry balsamic sauce topped it off perfectly!

 - 2 cups graham cracker crumbs

-- 2 ½ lbs cream cheese, at room temperature
+- 2 1/2 pounds cream cheese softened to room temperature

 - 5 whole eggs

-- ½ lb fresh strawberries, hulled and coarsely chopped
+- 1/2 pound fresh strawberries hulled and coarsely chopped

 - 1 cup water